seedprod/seedprod-jekyll/_drafts/2015-30-01-wordpress-customer-service-lessons-learned.markdown

 Sorry you feel that way.
 If you would a refund let me know and I can process that right away for you.
 </pre>

-You are never going to be able to please everyone.
+While these are rare, you are never going to be able to please everyone.
 Inevitability you are going to run into these situations.
 It's best to determine how to deal with these in advanced instead of sending an emotionally charged response.

 * Feature request just come with the territory when you have a product or service.
 My number one rule is never commit to a feature or give a specific date time for completion.
 Basically all my feature request replies go something like: